 ORDA FOIL Regulations

 Some records (or portions of records) may not be released under FOIL.
 For example, FOIL may not be used to invade the personal privacy of others (information such as home telephone numbers, home addresses, and Social Security numbers, will not be released).
 FOIL may not be used for unfair business competition or to obtain trade secrets.
 Records may not be released if their disclosure would endanger the life and safety of others.
 Other records may be withheld, or redacted, under FOIL as well; if it is necessary for ORDA to withhold records or portions of records you request, you will be informed of the reason(s) for doing so.
 A person who has been denied access to a requested record by the Records Access Officer shall have the right to appeal the denial of access to the Records Appeals Officer.
 Pursuant to Public Officers Law § 89(4)(a), you have thirty (30) days to take a written appeal of this determination.
-An appeal to the Records Appeals Officer must be in writing and shall be addressed to: Records Appeals Officer, New York State Olympic Regional Development Authority, 2634 Main St., Lake Placid, New York 12946.
+An appeal to the Records Appeals Officer must be in writing and shall be addressed to: Records Appeals Officer, New York State Olympic Regional Development Authority, 37 Church St., Lake Placid, New York 12946.